Dhawalbabbar/Human-Activity-Classification/README.md

 Final Accuracy -85%

 Trying other models
-I Tried other models like KNN, Gaussian Naieve Baise, and desision tree classifier and compared it to LSTM.
+I Tried other models like KNN, Gaussian Naive Bayse, and decision tree classifier and compared it to LSTM.